RenderKit/openvkl/doc/api.md

 ### Environment variables

-The generic driver parameters can be overridden via environment variables for easy changes to Open VKL’s behavior without needing to change the application (variables are prefixed by convention with "`OPENVKL_`"):
+The generic device parameters can be overridden via environment variables for easy changes to Open VKL’s behavior without needing to change the application (variables are prefixed by convention with "`OPENVKL_`"):